-A full time locum dietitian has been recruited to manage the adult and paediatric eating disorder caseload, which previously has had high waiting times due to lack of sufficient funding for the level of dietetic input required, this is compounded as we do not have an Eating Disorders Specialist Nurse.
+Dietetic Lead remains absent, a full time locum dietitian has been recruited to manage the adult and paediatric eating disorder caseload, which previously has had high waiting times due to lack of sufficient funding for the level of dietetic input required, this is compounded as we do not have an Eating Disorders Specialist Nurse (locum dietitian in post until the end of November 2017) and we urgently need to secure a longer term solution.
+Waiting times are to be sent to individual dieticians by administration staff, aim remains 9 weeks, issues with capturing waiting times from EMIS in paediatric and LD dietetic services.
+1.0wte Community dietitian leaving post on the 28th November 2017 therefore anticipating waiting time breaches especially in the Eildon & Teviot localities.